-Once a user is approved, they will always have access to the credit line given good repayment history, which is what differentiates Nyble from a typical early payroll or lending product, whose approval amounts can be unreliable and shift over time.
+Once a user is approved, they will always have access to the credit line given a good repayment history, which is what differentiates Nyble from other lenders, whose approval amounts can be unreliable and shift over time.

 Users can earn points through Nyble, how does this work and what can they do with the points?

-Nyble rewards users with points when they make good money decisions, these may include successful repayments, when a user lowers their NSF fees, or when users maintain a stable bank account balance.
+Nyble rewards users with points when they make good money decisions, these may include successful repayments, when a user increases their credit score, or when users reduce debt.
 With points earned, users can redeem them for gift cards or unlock a higher tier of approval amounts on their Nyble line.
-The rewards program is still in development; however, users can start accumulating points now.

 Nyble automatically processes repayment, what happens if a user doesn’t have sufficient funds in their bank account?

-Nyble uses the latest payment rails to minimize the chance of an overdraft, which is the problem we’re trying to solve!
-Our technology checks the account to see if there is a balance before it puts a payment through, and if a user doesn’t have sufficient funds, the payment is rescheduled for another time when the funds do arrive.
+Nyble uses the latest technology to minimize the chance of an overdraft, which is one of the problems Nyble is trying to solve!
+Nyble uses your active bank connection to check the account to see if there is a balance before it puts a payment through, and if a user doesn’t have sufficient funds, the payment is rescheduled for another time when the funds do arrive.
 Users can also repay anytime by logging into the website or app.

 Do users need to download the Nyble app to take advantage of your line of credit?